fsamareanu/deluge_to_rtorrent/README.md

 If the script has any issues run it from command line and provide the screen output + the log mentioned at the top

 Pull requests are welcome.
 So is _constructive_ criticism.
+Initial version of the script came from here: https://github.com/wseedbox/deluge-to-rtorrent .
+Kudos to them.